dhruv6-6/pong-the-game/README.md

 # PONG

 ## To run the file
-install latest version of python https://www.python.org/downloads/
+1) install latest version of python from:

+https://www.python.org/downloads/

-run this command in the command line
+2) run this command in the command line
 ```
 pip install -r requirements.txt
 ```

-run pong.py
+3) run pong.py

 ## Work in progress:-
 music folder is not changeable